chickensoft-games/chickensoft_site/blog/2022-11-27-godot-unity-alternative/index.md

 >
 > **me**: Is the maintenance effort easier because of the new source generators, or other changes that were made?
 >
 > **neikeq**: We no longer build the Mono runtime ourselves, which was especially painful on platforms like wasm, iOS and even Android sometimes.
 As well as having to maintain build code for some of those platforms and ensuring that it works (like AOT for iOS).
 That's all offloaded to MSBuild with the official .NET releases.
 Granted we don't have mobile and wasm support yet but when the time comes, it will be easier to implement.
 The new hosting + pure C# + source generators is also easier to maintain than our previous approach with the Mono embedding APIs (although marshalling needs to be improved in this regard as I mentioned).
 >
 > **me**: Any closing words to those who were worried C# support was going away?
 >
-> **neikeq**: ***We don't have any intention of removing C# support because a lot of people in the industry communicate to us that C# support is a big factor in adopting the engine.***
+> **neikeq**: **_We don't have any intention of removing C# support because a lot of people in the industry communicate to us that C# support is a big factor in adopting the engine._**

 ### A Bigger C# Ecosystem

 Still skeptical about taking the plunge on an open source game engine?
 Allow me to sweeten the deal by showcasing some awesome C# projects.

-Our feature image for this article is from [SatiRogue], a "turn-based dungeon-crawler roguelike RPG, made with Godot 3.x C# + RelEcs" by [TetrisMcKenna].
+Our feature image for this article is from [SatiRogue][satirogue], a "turn-based dungeon-crawler roguelike RPG, made with Godot 3.x C# + RelEcs" by [TetrisMcKenna][tetrismckenna].
 The source code is freely available on GitHub under the MIT license.

 <FancyImage src={require("./satirogue.jpg").default} alt="SatiRogue">
 </FancyImage>